siddhartha-gadgil/DeptWeb/_events/2022-09-15-iisc-special-seminar.md

 Sir John Macleod Ball (Heriot Watt University and Oxford University) will deliver a Special Seminar.

-The lecture is in the MRC Auditorium, at 4pm on Thursday September 15, 2022.
+_Date and time:_ Thursday September 15, 2022, at 4pm

+_Venue:_ MRC Auditorium

 _Title:_ "Monodromy and approach to equilibrium for viscoelastic models allowing microstructure"